Portfolio Management Tool

 1. I validated the concerns of the stakeholders, and explained to them the value of getting real opinions from clients.
 This entailed a presentation around the business value of UX, a field that was still new to many of the stakeholders.
 We then compromised on a brief survey for clients, with questions created alongside client support managers who had a deeper knowledge of client complaints with the tool.

-2. I worked with them to narrow the scope to focus more specifically on the experience of clients and salespeople on the Portfolio Management Tool.
+2. I worked with our business partners to narrow the scope, focusing more specifically on the experience of clients and salespeople on the Portfolio Management Tool, with the hopes that successful research on this tool would lead to being able to complete more research on the wider suite of tools.

 02 - Research Process